 It’s not just the time taken up to be physically present.
 You have to factor in travel time plus the residual costs of attending: travel, refreshments and accommodation expenses.
 Going to events held in different countries can easily cause you to rack up significant expenses.
 You also have to take into account the impact of attendance has on your professional activity while you are networking.
 What happens to your workload while you are absent?
 For entrepreneurs taking 24 hours off the job can become expensive.
 Employers may not want you to be absent.
-The key element is to be strategic.
+[Tweet “The key element is to be strategic.
 You can’t go to everything.”]

 Depending on your career goals for the year (and of course you have a 12 month plan!) you will make a decision on what events will add most value.

 Here are some questions to ask yourself.

+• Do you need to gain additional skills?
 If you do, workshops or conference with strong learning streams are your best bet.
 Check out the speaker list and if there are high-profile presenters, facilitators or trainers with good reputations then these could be a good option.
 Two conferences I whole heartedly endorse are the JUMP Forums in Brussels, Lyon and Paris and HRTechWorld in London, San Francisco and Amsterdam.

 Another consideration for me is how women are presented.
 I will no longer attend conferences where women are under represented on the main stage.
 Organisers must start making some effort to showcase female professionals.
 Failure to do so is lazy and especially shocking if the organisers are women.
 Many suggest they can’t find women speakers.
 Contact me if your ae stuck!
 3Plus has a great speaker network!